ebiyy/claude-code-evolution/README.md

 ## 🌟 Overview

-A comprehensive system that transforms Claude Code from a simple AI assistant into a self-learning, evolving development partner.
-Handle projects with 10,000+ files while maintaining context, learning from experience, and improving autonomously.
+A pattern collection and sharing system for Claude Code users.
+Rather than a heavy framework, this is a lightweight toolkit for capturing and sharing successful development patterns that emerge naturally from real projects.

 ### ✨ Key Features